 Take note of the mapped Salesforce object for both Accounts and Visitors.
-Access this information by clicking on Setup & Test Mapping.
+Access this information by selecting Setup & Test Mapping.

-- Configure your report.
-We recommend setting the Segment to Everyone.
-Why?
-Chances are you don’t have matching Salesforce records for your demo, test, internal accounts anyway.
-We won’t find a match.
-No harm done.
+We recommend setting the Segment to Everyone because it's likely that we don’t have matching Salesforce records for your demo, test, or internal accounts.

-- When picking a Date Range, consider your goals.
+When choose a Date Range, consider your goals.
 Does getting yesterday’s data help you?
-For triggering something based on yesterday’s activity it might.
-We also recommend noting the Date Range, so that you can use it later for your Salesforce custom field names
+For triggering something based on yesterday’s activity, it might.
+We also recommend noting the Date Range, so that you can use it later for your Salesforce custom field names.

-Contact your Salesforce admin with a brief setup task
+6. Contact your Salesforce Admin with a brief setup task

 Dear [SFDC Admin]

 We’re using this tool called Pendo, and we’d like to sync Pendo data with Salesforce nightly.
-I’ve been assured it is safe.
+I’ve been assured it's safe.
 Here’s what we need from you:

 First, I need to make sure that the following API user has write access.
 Don’t worry, this integration only works with namespaced fields, so I can’t do any harm.
 [INSERT AUTHENTICATED USER EMAIL HERE]

 On the [INSERT MAPPED OBJECT HERE] object, create 3 custom fields and prepend “Pendo” to each field name.
 The integration is limited to “Pendo” fields to prevent accidents.
 Ideally, we’d use the labels below, but as long as you use “Pendo_” the field names are up to you.
 Note that this is case-sensitive.